Unwieldy wildfires scorch Canada and threaten a community scarred by past catastrophe - KESQ

 Manitoba first responders are tackling one of the largest wildfires in Canada, which has consumed at least 78,000 acres and had advanced within a mile of the Cranberry Portage community by Tuesday afternoon, according to the province’s wildfire service.
 More than 500 residents had been evacuated from the area as several neighborhoods were ordered to leave.

-In British Columbia, the northeastern Parker Lake Fire has swelled to nearly 21,000 acres and was just over a mile west of the town of Fort Nelson as of early Tuesday morning.
-At least 4,700 people in the area are under evacuation orders, including the Fort Nelson First Nation.
+In British Columbia, more favorable weather conditions helped slow the advance of the northeastern Parker Lake Fire toward the town of Fort Nelson.
+At least 4,800 people in the area are under evacuation orders, including the Fort Nelson First Nation.

 Rick Seidel, the owner of a local construction and trucking company, told CNN affiliate CBC he stayed back to help fight the flames.